Trekking in Nepal Detail Gear Guide: Pack Right for the Mountains

 - Portable charger:- To charge your smartphone, camera, or any other electronic device.

-- Books:- Since you’ll get a lot of free time around nighttime.
-You can bring some light weighing books to read during your free time.
+- Books:- Since you’ll get a lot of free time around nighttime, You can bring some light-weight books to read during your free time.

 Medications and Toiletries

 - Water purification tablet:- To treat your water before drinking.